Design ideas and must-dos for your yard's transformation

 Of course you can have a century plant if you want one...they're usually free for the asking (that pupping thing).
 In fact, the only plant in my garden I've truly mourned was "Big Blue," an Agave americana I'd planted as a pup and that bloomed and died at 23.

-Critique: Expensive Mistakes in a Grand Succulent Garden (6:23) Find out what this public installation does right, and---perhaps more importantly---what it doesn't.
+Critique: Expensive Mistakes in a Grand Succulent Garden (6:23) Below: Find out what this public installation does right, and---perhaps more importantly---what it doesn't.

 Wheelchair accessible succulent garden